pandallel/quilt/memory-bank/activeContext.md

 - **Planning for worker pools** in stages that require horizontal scaling (particularly Labeling)
 - **Using Tokio's async primitives** for thread-safe repository access and actor communication
 - **Deferring Swatch implementation** until we have more concrete requirements from the Cutting Worker
+- **Fixed channel capacity (100)** to balance memory usage and provide natural backpressure
+- **Minimizing message size** by passing only material IDs between stages when appropriate

 ### Open Questions

-1. **Message Channel System**:

-   - What channel capacity is optimal for balancing memory usage and throughput?
-   - How should error handling in message processing be implemented?
+1. **Worker Implementation**:

+   - How to efficiently implement worker loops with proper error handling?
+   - What's the best approach for graceful shutdown propagation?

 2. **Persistence Strategy**: